-- Following all of the rules in this member handbook. - Getting an approval from your PCP before you see a Specialist (unless one is not needed). - Following the rules of the DHMP appeal and grievance process. - Calling the Appointment Center to change your PCP. - Paying for any health care that you get without referral from your PCP (unless the

-- services are emergency or urgent care services. - Paying for any services that are not covered by DHMP or CHP+. - Telling DHMP about any other insurance you have besides CHP+. - Calling the Appointment Center 24 hours before your appointment date if you need to cancel your appointment.
+- Selecting a Primary Care Physician (PCP) or Medical Home that is in the Denver Health Network. - Following all of the rules in this member handbook. - Getting an approval from your PCP before you see a Specialist (unless one is not needed) and an authorization from Utilization Management if care is to be given outside of your contracted network. - Following the rules of the DHMP appeal and grievance process. - Calling the Appointment Center to change your PCP. - Paying for any health care that you get without referral from your PCP (unless the services are emergency, urgent care, or family planning services.) - Paying for any services that are not covered by DHMP or CHP+. - Telling DHMP about any other insurance you have besides CHP+. - Calling the Appointment Center 24 hours before your appointment date if you need to cancel your appointment.